Shabi-x/shabix.me/pages/index.md

 <!-- For a further dive into my professional background and know who I am, please feel free to check out my resume: **[我的简历](https://resume.shabix.fun/)**. (view it on PC is recommended) -->

-Beyond coding, I enjoy contributing to open-source projects, [my photography work](/photos), and following sports and esports competitions.
+Beyond coding, I have various hobbies including swimming, photography, and basketball.
+I occasionally follow traditional sports like NBA, Premier League, and UCL, as well as esports competitions such as Counter-Strike.
+During holidays, I enjoy capturing life moments through photography - you can check out some of my work [here](/photos).
+I'm constantly learning more about photography techniques and improving my LR editing skills.

 <div flex-auto />